AutoDTCs – OBD-II Trouble Code LookupAutoDTCs – OBD-II Trouble Code Lookup

 Key Takeaways

-• C0050 means the ABS module saw a fault in the rear wheel speed sensor circuit, not a confirmed bad sensor.
+• C0050 code means the module detected a fault in the rear wheel speed sensor circuit, not a confirmed bad sensor.

-• ABS, traction control, and stability control may disable until you repair the circuit.
+• ABS, traction control, and stability functions may disable when the module cannot trust rear wheel speed data.

 FAQ